Richard Scheuring

-Richard Anthony Scheuring, D.O., FAsMA is an osteopathic physician and a NASA flight surgeon.
+Richard Anthony Scheuring is an American osteopathic physician and a NASA flight surgeon.
 Dr. Scheuring holds the rank of lieutenant colonel and was involved in the constellation program at the Lyndon B. Johnson Space Center.

+Education

-He graduated from Midwestern University's Chicago College of Osteopathic Medicine in 1993 and completed a family medicine residency.
+Scheuring graduated from Midwestern University's Chicago College of Osteopathic Medicine in 1993 and completed a family medicine residency.
 After completing his first residency, Dr. Scheuring pursued additional training in aerospace medicine and preventive medicine at Wright State University.